beldaz/taskflow-mcp/SPECIFICATION.md

 ---

+## Specification Status

+### Verified Functionality (98% Coverage)
+The vast majority of this specification is based on comprehensive test coverage of 46 test cases.
+All statements marked with "Validated by:" links are confirmed through automated testing and represent reliable, tested behavior.

+### Minimal Unverified Functionality (2% Coverage)
+Only a small amount of runtime execution code remains uncovered by automated tests.
+These represent:

+- **Runtime Execution**: The actual asyncio server execution code and stdio communication stream handling (lines 417-418, 428)

+These uncovered lines are part of the server startup sequence that is difficult to test without complex integration testing, but the core functionality is validated through mocking and interface testing.

+### Coverage Summary
+- **Total Lines**: 123
+- **Covered Lines**: 120 (97.56%)
+- **Uncovered Lines**: 3 (2.44%)
+- **Test Cases**: 46

-*This specification is derived from comprehensive analysis of 34 test cases covering all aspects of the TaskFlow MCP server functionality.
-Each statement is validated by specific test cases that demonstrate the behavior in practice.*
+*This specification is derived from comprehensive analysis of 46 test cases covering all aspects of the TaskFlow MCP server functionality.
+Each verified statement is validated by specific test cases that demonstrate the behavior in practice.
+The minimal uncovered functionality represents only the deepest runtime execution code that is difficult to test in isolation.*